wix-incubator/okidoc/docs/okidoc-site-navigation.md

 # Documentation site navigation

-To configure your site navigation, use config `navigation` field:
+To configure your site navigation, use the config `navigation` field:

 ```yaml
 navigation: